KelvinTaii/OUK-GenAI-Course/week_1/README.md

-Got it ✅ — here’s a **complete README** that documents everything we’ve done, including setup, requirements, implementation details, and how to run the project.

-You can save this as `README.md` in your `OUK-GenAI-Course/week_1/` folder.

----

 # Reply Manager with BYLLM (Gemini)

 This project implements a **social media reply manager** using [Jaclang](https://jac-lang.org/), [BYLLM](https://byllm.ai/), and **Google Gemini** as the LLM backend.